Geodesics with one self-intersection, and other stories: Abstract

 \section{Abstract}

-In this note we show that for any hyperbolic surface $S$, the number of geodesics of length bounded above by $L$ in the mapping class group orbit of a fixed closed geodesic $\gamma$ with a single double point is asymptotic to $L^{\dim(\mbox{Teichmuller space of $S.$})}.$ Since closed geodesics with one double point fall into a finite number of $\Mod(S)$ orbits, we get the same asympotic estimate for the number of such geodesics of length bounded by $L.$ We also use our (elementary) methods to do a more precise study of geodesics with a single double point on a punctured torus, including an extension of McShane's identity to such geodesics.
+In this note we show that for any hyperbolic surface $S$, the number of geodesics of length bounded above by $L$ in the mapping class group orbit of a fixed closed geodesic $\gamma$ with a single double point is asymptotic to $L^{\dim(\mbox{Teichmuller space of $S.$})}.$ Since closed geodesics with one double point fall into a finite number of $\mcg(S)$ orbits, we get the same asympotic estimate for the number of such geodesics of length bounded by $L,$ and systems of curves, where one curve has a self-intersection, or there are two curves intersecting once.
+We also use our (elementary) methods to do a more precise study of geodesics with a single double point on a punctured torus, including an extension of McShane's identity to such geodesics.

 In the second part of the paper we study the question of when a covering of the boundary of an oriented surface $S$ can be extended to a covering of the surface $S$ itself, we obtain a complete answer to that question, and also to the question of when we can further require the extension to be a \emph{regular} covering of $S.$